-Wyatt Jenkins is a veteran product executive with broad industry experiences.
-Currently Wyatt is the SVP and head of product at Procore.
-Previously Wyatt has founded and sold Beatport.com, led fast growing startups like Pateron, Optimizly, Hired and led large product organization Shutterstock through IPO.
+Veteran product executive Wyatt Jenkins recently joined the CPO Series to discuss how portfolio management can maximize outcomes.
+Wyatt has vast industry experience.
+Currently, Wyatt is the SVP and head of product at Procore.
+Previously Wyatt founded and sold Beatport.com, led fast-growing startups like Pateron, and Optimizly, Hired and led large product organization Shutterstock through IPO.
 A fun fact – before product life, Wyatt was a professional DJ traveling the world and created music and ran an independent record label.

 - When does a company need portfolio management?
-And why do you need a tool?
+And why do Chief Product Officers need a tool?

 - What does a portfolio planning cycle look like